How to Rewrite a Sentence: 7 Easy Ways to Enhance Readability

 This technique forces you to connect directly with the main idea, ensuring the original phrasing doesn’t overly influence your rewrite.

 Another helpful approach is the “explain-it-to-a-friend” technique.
-Imagine describing the sentence to someone who knows nothing about the topic.

 Conclusion